llvm/llvm-project/clang/docs/BoundsSafety.rst

 This document discusses the key designs of ``-fbounds-safety``.
 The document is subject to be actively updated with a more detailed specification.
-The implementation plan can be found in Implementation plans for -fbounds-safety.
+The implementation plan can be found in :doc:`BoundsSafetyImplPlans`.

-..
-Cross reference doesn't currently work `Implementation plans for -fbounds-safety <BoundsSafetyImplPlans.rst>`_.

 Programming Model
 =================